danog/MadelineProtoDocs/old_docs/API_docs_v46/constructors/updateDeleteScheduledMessages.md

-Some scheduled messages were deleted
+Some [scheduled messages](https://core.telegram.org/api/scheduled-messages) were deleted from the schedule queue of a chat

 ### Attributes: